Beating the Homesick Blues

 Thoughts of home and attachment objects, like a pet, home cooking, even television, make it hard for children to enjoy themselves when they're away from home.
 There isn't a set formula.
 Different children miss different things and react in different ways.

 Younger children run the highest risk of suffering from severe symptoms of homesickness simply because they haven't developed coping skills for being away from home.
-That doesn't mean, though, that teenagers or college students won't experience homesickness.
+However, it doesn't mean that teenagers or college students won't experience homesickness.

 Contrary to popular belief, homesickness doesn't always disappear after the first few days of being away.
 There are times when children just don't adjust to being away from home.
 When this happens, you need to be ready.